This is a guest post by Kate Storm, writer at Our Escape Clause.

 How much does it cost?

-The entrance fee of 125 pesos covers entrance to both Cenote Samula and Xkeken, which is on the same site, though you can choose to visit just one of the cenotes for 80 pesos instead.
+The entrance fee of 250 MXN covers the entrance to both Cenote Samula and Xkeken, which are on the same park.
+You can otherwise choose to visit just one of the cenotes for 150 MXN.

 READ ALSO: A Full Guide to Cenote Xkeken